 The FAR termination for default clause has various nuances.
 However, if your facts support a proper legal defense, a court such as ASBCA, U.S. Court of Federal Claims, or CBCA can overturn your default termination.
 The general remedy is to convert it into a termination for convenience.
 See more about the termination of contract process and appeals and Contract Termination Letter.

-For immediate help with a termination of contract clause in a contract, or if the contracting officer gives you a notice of termination of contract, call our government contracts termination for default clause lawyers at 1-866-601-5518.
+For immediate help with a termination of contract clause in a contract, or if the contracting officer gives you a notice of termination for default, call our government contracts FAR termination for default clause lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.